REFORMS: Reporting Standards for Machine Learning Based Science: Module 3: Data quality

 \section{Module 3: Data quality}

 This module helps readers and referees understand and evaluate the quality of the data used in the study.
-Using poor quality data or data that is not suitable for answering a research question can lead to results that are meaningless or misleading.
+Using poor-quality data or data that is not suitable for answering a research question can lead to results that are meaningless or misleading.

 \textbf{3a) Data source(s).} Describing a study’s data source(s) allows readers to evaluate the data’s strengths and weaknesses and to judge whether the data are appropriate for the study’s goals.
 Most studies provide descriptions of their data source, but those descriptions sometimes lack important details \cite{Navarro2022_Completeness, Yusufe034568, Kim2016}.
 Additionally, the quality of reporting about ground-truth annotation methods in ML-based science varies widely \cite{Geiger2020}.
 To ensure a minimum level of information about data sources is reported, our checklist asks researchers to report when, where, and how data were collected, and how ground-truth annotations were performed on the dataset, if applicable.